About Sygma Solutions, the UK's specialist underground utility training provider since 2004

 Every Sygma cable avoidance training course combines theoretical and practical sessions.
 The course content covers electromagnetic signal theory, the practical use of CAT and Genny cable avoidance tools across all four locating modes (Power, Radio, Genny, and Avoidance), signal generator operation, and how to read and cross-reference service drawings to locate underground services before breaking ground.
 Delegates also learn how to carry out cable avoidance work in realistic site conditions using real cable avoidance equipment.

 Practical elements include hands-on practice with CAT and Genny equipment, where delegates carry out cable location exercises on a live training rig.
 Each cable avoidance course includes a short written assessment and practical assessment to ensure competency.
-Training courses for CAT and Genny equipment include assessments that cover both the techniques of cable location and the accuracy of results.
 Course materials include a handout summarising the topics covered.

 Accreditations